eliotsykes/less-css-jawr/README.md

 with the Grails JAWR plugin (v3.3.3) and Grails 1.3.7.
 May work with other versions of all of those too.

 ## How to use
-Include the less-css-jawr jar on your webapp's classpath.
+Include the less-css-jawr jar and the Less CSS Engine jar (com.asual.lesscss.lesscss-engine, v1.1.4) on your webapp's classpath.

 Add the com.jetbootlabs.jawr.LessCssResourceGenerator to your custom generators, e.g.